Last Updated on March 21, 2023

 By Jim Ferri

-Built on 43 hills on the tip of a peninsula, and surrounded on three sides by San Francisco Bay and the Pacific Ocean, it’s a city overflowing with postcard views, all compacted into an area of only 49 square miles.
+Built on 43 hills on the tip of a peninsula and surrounded on three sides by San Francisco Bay and the Pacific Ocean, it’s a city overflowing with postcard views, all compacted into only 49 square miles.

-What sets San Francisco apart, though, is not its spectacular geography but its spectacular neighborhoods.
-From the Presidio to the Embarcadero, the Mission District to Haight-Ashbury, North Beach to Chinatown, each neighborhood is a unique and colorful little pocket of local culture.
-Together they infuse the city with style and ambiance found nowhere else.
+What sets San Francisco apart is not its spectacular geography but its spectacular neighborhoods.
+Each neighborhood is a unique and colorful little pocket of local culture, from the Presidio to the Embarcadero, the Mission District to Haight-Ashbury, and North Beach to Chinatown.
+Together, they infuse the city with style and ambiance found nowhere else.

-Add to that mix some of the best restaurants in America and there’s little wonder why people all over the world leave their hearts there.
-And you can see a lot of the city during a long weekend in San Francisco.
+Add some of the best restaurants in America, and it’s little wonder why people worldwide leave their hearts there.
+And during a long weekend in San Francisco, you can see a lot of the city.

-Take a Tour of Alcatraz During Your 3 Days in San Francisco
+Tour Alcatraz During Your 3 Days in San Francisco

 While it can take weeks to see much of what the city has to offer, plan to spend at least 3 days in San Francisco to get a good taste of the city.
 One place you don’t want to miss is “The Rock”; leave yourself a half-day for the trip.

-Ever since it first opened to the public in 1973, millions of visitors to Alcatraz have realized It’s one of the most intriguing and unique places they’ve visited anywhere.
+Ever since it opened to the public in 1973, millions of people have visited Alcatraz.
+They’ve realized It’s one of the most intriguing and unique places they’ve visited anywhere.

-While the one-mile ferry ride out to the former penitentiary provides a multitude of photo ops of the city and the bay, it’s only when you near it that you sense its isolation.
+The one-mile ferry ride out to the former penitentiary provides great photo ops of the city and the bay.
+But it’s only when you near Alcatraz that you sense its isolation.

-Once you disembark you pass the faded “Indians Welcome” sign – a remnant of the occupation of the island by Native American tribes in 1969 – and you begin your walk up the ramp to the entrance to the prison.
-It’s then you learn you’re walking in the footsteps of every prisoner ever incarcerated in the infamous prison, including Al Capone, Machine Gun Kelly, and hundreds of others.
+Once you disembark, you pass the faded “Indians Welcome” sign—a remnant of the island’s occupation by Native Americans in 1969—and begin your walk up the ramp to the prison entrance.
+It’s then you learn you’re walking in the footsteps of every prisoner ever incarcerated in the infamous prison.
+That includes Al Capone, Machine Gun Kelly, and hundreds of others.

-The tour of the prison is fascinating, although a bit depressing when you think what it would like if you were ever locked up there.
-Take one of the audio tours and wander about for a few hours – it’s an experience you’ll have nowhere else.
+The prison tour is fascinating.
+It can also be depressing when you think what it would be like if you were ever locked up there.
+Take one of the audio tours and wander about for a few hours—it’s an experience you’ll have nowhere else.

-During the popular summer months, tickets for the tours often sell out so book as far in advance as you can.
+Tickets for the tours often sell out during the popular summer months, so book as far in advance as possible.

 Enjoy The Embarcadero

-The ferry to Alcatraz departs from the Ferry Building on the Embarcadero (at the foot of Market Street), which is fortuitous since the late-19th-century building is culinary heaven inside, making it a great place to get a bite to eat before heading over to Alcatraz, or after you get back, during your 3 days in San Francisco.
+The ferry to Alcatraz departs from the Ferry Building on the Embarcadero at the foot of Market Street.
+That’s fortuitous since the late-19th-century building is culinary heaven inside, making it a great place to get a bite to eat before heading over to Alcatraz, or after you get back, during your 3 days in San Francisco.

-Further on, you’ll find the San Francisco Maritime National Historical Park and famous Ghirardelli Square, chockablock full of restaurants and shops.
+Further on, you’ll find the San Francisco Maritime National Historical Park and the famous Ghirardelli Square.
+The latter is chockablock full of restaurants and shops.

 Hop Aboard a Cable Car During Your 3-Day Visit

 Just a block away from Ghirardelli Square, near Fisherman’s Wharf, is the northern terminus of the Powell/Hyde cable car.
-It’s the most popular of the city’s three cable cars because of the great views it provides of the city and the Bay.
-For the best views sit on the left-hand side of the car as you set off (one-way fare $6.00).
+It’s the most popular of the city’s three cable cars because of its views of the city and the Bay.
+For the best views, sit on the left-hand side of the car as you set off (one-way fare is $6.00).

-Along the way hop off at the small but fascinating Cable Car Museum on Mason Street where you’ll see the huge wheels, the “sheaves,” that pull the cable through all of the streets of San Francisco.
-It’s fascinating to see how it’s done and to learn how the cars grasp the cable and stop, etc.
+Along the way, hop off at the small but fascinating Cable Car Museum on Mason Street.
+There you’ll see the giant wheels, the “sheaves,” that pull the cable through all of San Francisco’s streets.
+It’s fascinating to see how it’s done and learn how the cars grasp the cable, stop, etc.

-There’s also a small exhibit showing the city after the great earthquake of 1906 and, in particular, what happened to the cable cars during that time.
+There’s also a small exhibit showing the city after the 1906 earthquake, particularly what happened to the cable cars.

-The neighborhoods of North Beach and Chinatown are adjacent to one another, which makes it quite easy to wander through both in a few hours.
-They are fascinatingly different and you’ll likely pass through both several times during your 3 days in the city.
+The neighborhoods of North Beach and Chinatown are adjacent, making it relatively easy to wander through both in a few hours.
+They are fascinatingly different, and you’ll likely pass through both several times during your 3 days in the city.

-Thoroughly Italian, North Beach is crammed to overflowing with restaurants, sidewalk cafés, coffee houses and eclectic bookshops.
-If you’re able during your 3 days in San Francisco, have lunch or dinner (or both) at one of the fabulous Italian restaurants you’ll find throughout the neighborhood.
+Thoroughly Italian, North Beach is crowded with restaurants, sidewalk cafés, coffee houses, and eclectic bookshops.
+During your three days in San Francisco, have lunch or dinner (or both) at one of the fabulous Italian restaurants throughout the neighborhood.

-In addition to its restaurants, North Beach is also famous for its “beatnik” heritage that, in some respects, still exists today.
-Another claim to fame was the lively and irreverent musical revue Beach Blanket Babylon, popular with both San Franciscans and tourists.
+In addition to its restaurants, North Beach is also famous for its “beatnik” heritage, which, in some respects, still exists today.
+Another claim to fame was the lively and irreverent musical revue Beach Blanket Babylon, popular with San Franciscans and tourists.
 Unfortunately, it closed after 45 years of performances.

-In the middle of North Beach is Telegraph Hill, dominated by the 210-foot tall-Coit Tower, named for an eccentric 19th-century philanthropist.
-The tower is known both for its great view of the city, as well as for its beautiful 1930s murals inside.
+In the middle of North Beach is Telegraph Hill, dominated by the 210-foot-tall Coit Tower, named for an eccentric 19th-century philanthropist.
+The Tower is known both for its great view of the city and for its beautiful 1930s murals inside.

 Walk About Chinatown

-Cross Broadway on the southern edge of North Beach and you’ll immediately be immersed in the hustle and bustle of Chinatown.
-It’s one of the most colorful and popular neighborhoods of San Francisco and the oldest Chinatown outside of Asia.
+Cross Broadway on the southern edge of North Beach, and you’ll immediately be immersed in the hustle and bustle of Chinatown, one of the most colorful and popular neighborhoods in San Francisco and the oldest Chinatown outside of Asia.

-You’ll find the “Dragon’s Gate” entry at the intersection of Grant Avenue and Bush Street.
-Walk up Grant and you’ll quickly become immersed in a maze of herbal and tea shops, and a multitude of markets.
+The famous “Dragon’s Gate” entry is at the intersection of Grant Avenue and Bush Street.
+Walk up Grant, and you’ll quickly become immersed in a maze of herbal and tea shops and many markets.
 Stop at one of the restaurants or tea houses and enjoy dim sum, or buy a moon cake in one of the bakeries you’ll pass in the area.

 View the Golden Gate from Crissy Field and the Presidio